SNOUK DESIGN NOTES BLOG

 -

-The concept had a high potential for full release.
+The concept had a high potential for a full release.

 -